nguyenlinhlinh/adventofcode-2024/README.md

 **Part 2 solution:** Go through list 2 and count the number of times a number appears in list 2.
 Store the result in a dictionary with key is the number and value is number of times.
 Go through list 1 and check if a number in list 1 is in the dictionary if yes take the value multiply with the number and add to total similarity score.

 ## Day 2
+**Part 1 problem:** input data consists of many reports, one report per line.
+Each report is a list of numbers called levels.
+Figure out which reports are safe.
+A report is safe if:
+- The levels are either all increasing or all decreasing.
+- Any two adjacent levels differ by at least one and at most three.

+**Part 1 solution:** Go through the reports one by one and determine if a report has increasing or decreasing trend using the first two numbers.
+All reports that doesn't match the criteras above classified as unsafe.

+**Part 2 problem:** The same rules apply as in part 1, except if removing a single level from an unsafe report would make it safe, the report instead counts as safe.

+**Part 2 solution:** Go through each report and check if a report is unsafe. if unsafe try to remove one number a time and check if the report is safe.